LimbleCMMS/limble-tree/projects/limble-tree/README.md

 };
 ```

-4. Add a `<limble-tree>` component to one of your components' templates and pass it the data array and the options object:
+4. Add a `<limble-tree-root>` component to one of your components' templates and pass it the data array and the options object:

 ```html
 <limble-tree-root [data]="treeData" [options]="treeOptions"></limble-tree-root>